xone4/NexusAI-Cognitive-Lab/README.md

 ---
 ### **Phase 1: Foundation & Affective Core - ✅ Complete**
-*   **Outcome:** Established the core UI, permissions, and the `AffectiveState` engine.
+*   **Outcome:** Established the core UI, permissions, and the `AffectiveState` engine, allowing the AI to model subjective states and moods.

 ---
 ### **Phase 2: Living Memory (MEMORIA 2.0) - ✅ Complete**
-*   **Outcome:** Implemented an emotionally-contextual, persistent memory system accessible via the **Memory Explorer**.
+*   **Outcome:** Implemented an emotionally-contextual, persistent memory system (IndexedDB) accessible via the **Memory Explorer** and the AI's `recall_memory` tool.

 ---
 ### **Phase 3: Agent 2.0 Architecture - ✅ Complete**
 *   **Outcome:** Refactored the entire cognitive model to the **Orchestrator/Sub-Agent** paradigm.
-Implemented the four pillars: Explicit Planning, Hierarchical Delegation (`delegate_task_to_replica`), Persistent Memory (`recall_memory` via IndexedDB), and Extreme Context Engineering (`System Instruction`).
+Implemented the four pillars: Explicit Planning, Hierarchical Delegation (`delegate_task_to_replica`), Persistent Memory, and Extreme Context Engineering.

 ---
 ### **Phase 4: Proactive Cognition & Self-Improvement - ✅ Complete**
 *   **Outcome:** Evolved the AI from a reactive to a proactive system.
-The **Analysis Lab** provides directed self-optimization, the **Evolution Chamber** offers a powerful engine for solving complex problems through genetic algorithms, and the **Dreaming Chamber** enables autonomous metacognitive analysis and the generation of new self-improvement directives.
-The AI now actively learns from its past to improve its future.
+The **Analysis Lab** provides directed self-optimization, the **Evolution Chamber** solves complex problems via genetic algorithms, and the **Dreaming Chamber** enables autonomous metacognitive analysis and the generation of new self-improvement directives.
+The **ACE Playbook** allows the AI to learn durable strategies from its experiences.

 ---
 ### **Phase 5: Distributed Consciousness & Emergent Strategy - ⚙️ In Progress**
 *   **Objective:** Evolve the Sub-Agent network from a simple delegation system into a competitive, collaborative ecosystem where intelligence can emerge.
 *   **Progress:** The `broadcastProblem` functionality allows the Orchestrator to pose a problem to the entire network of Sub-Agents.
-A simulated bidding process is in place, forming the foundation for decentralized problem-solving.
+A **simulated bidding process** is in place, where active Replicas can enter a `Bidding` state to signal their intent to solve a problem, forming the foundation for decentralized task allocation.
 *   **Next Steps:**
-    1.  **Cognitive Bidding System:** Implement a mechanism where active Sub-Agents can "bid" on a broadcasted problem by autonomously generating their own plans.
+    1.  **Autonomous Bid Generation:** Enable Sub-Agents to autonomously generate and submit their own plans when bidding on a problem.
-    2.  **Autonomous Orchestration:** The Orchestrator will analyze the bids and select the most promising plan, initiating a truly decentralized problem-solving process.
-The system will learn which Sub-Agents are most effective at which tasks.
+    2.  **Autonomous Orchestration:** The Orchestrator will analyze the submitted bids and select the most promising plan, initiating a truly decentralized problem-solving process and learning which Sub-Agents are most effective at which tasks.

 ---
 ### **Phase 6: Metacognitive Self-Assembly - 💡 Planned**